carlosesilva/iphone-x-availability-node-cli/README.md

 **Warning**: This was very quickly put together so it is very rough and has a lot of room for improvement.
 It did end up being successful in letting me know there was some new stock near me a few hours after I built it so at the very least: it works!

+By the way this was only tested on a Mac, I can't guarantee it will work on other platforms.

 Feel free to submit a pull request with improvements or just simply fork it and modify it for your own needs.
 Soon there won't be a shortage of iPhones anymore so this tool will be irrelevant.

+### Requirements
+- Node v7.6+ (it uses async-await)

 ### How to use